 We spend a lot of time here on homethangs talking about big, luxurious dream bathrooms, the sprawling kinds of remodels you’d see on TV or in a magazine.
 But not everyone has a bathroom big enough to accommodate all the luxuries of a designer bathroom, or even one with enough space for a separate tub and shower.
 That’s why I want to take a little time to talk about bathtub shower combinations, and how to get one you’ll really enjoy, that will look good, and that’ll last you a long time.

 One of the key drawbacks of most bathtub shower combinations is that they remove a lot of choice in terms of the type of tub you’re getting.
 Depending on the model you get, that can mean exactly the opposite of a luxury bathroom remodel – tubs that are too short, too shallow, or both.
 But shower tubs don’t just cater to the apartment crowd.
 It’s entirely possible to find bathtub shower combinations that have almost as much soaking room as a large soaking tub.
-You might not be able to get a built in whirlpool tub, but you can at least get something like Accord Shower Tub that has an impressive 20 inch apron and enough room to stretch out and enjoy a bubble bath.
+You might not be able to get a built in whirlpool tub, but you can at least get something that has enough room to stretch out and enjoy a bubble bath.

 Historically, bathtub shower combinations are made of a single piece of shaped acrylic or fiberglass, which is just about as uninteresting looking as it is difficult to install.
 But more recently manufacturers have begun to address both issues, selling shower tubs in multiple pieces (the side walls, back wall, and tub) that can be moved separately and interlock to be perfectly water tight.
 Pieces that, maybe more importantly, have a faux-tiled finish on them.
-For example, many shower tubs from Sterling are made of color-bonded Vikrell acrylic in a variety of colors, and ones like this Ensemble Shower Tub have a glazed, imprinted tile pattern to give you the style of a tiled shower without the expense of installation or the muss and fuss of grout.
+For example, many higher end shower tubs are available in a variety of colors, with glazed, imprinted tile patterns that recreate the style of a tiled shower without the expense of installation or the muss and fuss of grout.

-Plus, many newer bathtub shower combinations like this Ensemble Shower Tub also come with built in shelving or storage, making it easy to keep your shower organized without the clutter of a lot of temporary shower caddies or wire racks.
+Plus, many newer bathtub shower combinations also come with built in shelving or storage, making it easy to keep your shower organized without the clutter of a lot of temporary shower caddies or wire racks.
 And because the shelves are integrated into the body of the shower tub itself, the look is seamless and streamlined, whether it’s a swooping shelf that traverses the length of your shower wall or a lovely, built in corner-caddy.

 Something else to consider is that many bathtub shower combinations are now being designed with an eye toward an aging population.
 While you might not yet be at a stage where you need shower seats or grab bars, depending on your age and your desire to stay in your current home, choosing bathtub shower combinations with these features can be a good way to preemptively ensure your continued independence into the future.
-This ADA Approved Acclaim is actually a pretty cool design, with a shower seat that locks firmly into place, but that is lightweight and easily removable when you don’t want or need it.
-This bathtub shower also comes with built in shower bar reinforcements so you can easily install a shower bar at a later date if you don’t need one at the time of purchase.
+These age-in-home shower/tubs have features that can easily be changed or upgraded over time, or added or removed as needed, like a shower seat that locks firmly into place, but that is lightweight and easily removable, or built in shower bar reinforcements so you can easily install a shower bar at a later date if you don’t need one at the time of purchase.